 Although we don’t have exact figures, we have historical averages that you can possibly use as a reference.
 In 2015, a report by Nanigans revealed that the average cost per click was $0.11, and the CPM was $1.61 in Southeast Asia.

 Adespresso also estimates that in 2016, the average cost per click for Singapore was $0.41.

 Facebook and other online advertising platforms such as Google base your advertising costs on 2 main factors: 1)competition in your market , 2)quality of your advertisement .

-Get a 1-page Cheatsheet to Facebook advertising in 2017: Step-by-step guide
+Get a 1-page Cheatsheet to Facebook advertising: Step-by-step guide

 The theory behind this is simple – if many other advertisers are going after the same demographic group(s) as you, expect to pay more.
 Vice versa, if you are the only one, or the rare few, then the costs will go down.